msabc/image-resizer-api/README.md

     - holds configuration classes used to implement the [options pattern](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options?view=aspnetcore-9.0)
 - IoC
     - central place for the entire DI ([dependency inversion](https://learn.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/architectural-principles#dependency-inversion)) setup
+- ThumbnailProcessor
+    - contains the **Azure Function entry point**
+    - the function is based on a queue trigger that creates thumbnails of each uploaded image
 - Api
-    - contains the main entry point
+    - contains the **API entry point**
 - Application
     - contains the business logic
 - Domain